Kenny2github/discord-ext-slash/docs/index.rst

 Welcome to discord-ext-slash's documentation!
 =============================================

-Go ahead and begin with the :ref:`Quickstart`.
+Go ahead and begin with the Quickstart.
 It contains a barebones example to get you started.
 For a more comprehensive demo of various features, take a look at `demo_bot.py`_.